BogachevED/itproger-training-course-WeatherReport/README.md

-# classeproject
+# weather-report

-This template should help get you started developing with Vue 3 in Vite.
+The application displays the weather from the list of cities in the Russian Federation.
+Made using Vue 3 in Vite.

 ## Recommended IDE Setup